 White Chocolate Peanut Butter Coconut Frosty the Snowmen

-Prep time: 45 minutes (plus 1 hour for chilling)
+- Prep Time:1 hour 45 minutes (includes 1 hour for chilling)

-1 (14 ounce) bag of shredded sweetened coconut
+1 (14 oz) bag of shredded sweetened coconut

-1 (14 ounce) can of sweetened condensed milk
+1 (14 oz) can of sweetened condensed milk

 6 miniature peanut butter cups, wrappers removed